BharathRam125/CTF-writeups/UofTCTF 2025/README.md

 ```bash
 GET /api/posts?[author][posts][some][body][contains]=uoftctf{§a§
 ```
 This query checks for any **posts** related to an **author** where the **body** contains a substring starting with a specific character.
-Since Prisma filters like `contains` are case-insensitive, I initially received no response for uppercase characters.
+Since Prisma filters like `contains` are case-insensitive.
 However, I decided to try lowercase characters, as previously solved flags in UofTCTF followed an all-lowercase pattern.

 Using **Burp Suite Intruder**, I automated the process to retrieve the flag character by character by modifying the payload to:
 ```bash